julie-scherer/kafka-flink-postgres-pipeline/README.md

   clean      Stops and removes the Docker container as well as images with tag `<none>` psql       Runs psql to query containerized postgreSQL database in CLI
 ```

-:sparkles: If you don't have Make installed, you can just copy+paste the commands from the `Makefile` into your terminal or command prompt and run manually.